outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

     - direction (x is always an output so it couldnt have caused y)
     - proxy (x is a proxy for z, so x & z are not both required to explain y)
     - function (x is descriptive rather than generative so it cannot be a cause)
+    - difference from randomness
+    - difference between actual/possible functions (if an agent doesnt solve a problem, but they could have efficiently solved it, is the problem caused by them or its origin)
+    - hierarchical

   - objects:
     - dependencies